filcuc/dqml/WindowsUsage.md

 $) cd src
 ```

-12) You should have the libDOtherSide.dll builded
+12) You should have builded the libDOtherSide.dll

-13) Renamed to DOtherSide.dll
+13) Rename it to DOtherSide.dll
 ```
 $) mv libDOtherSide.dll DOtherSide.dll
 ```